cziqin/Automated_Stepsizes/README.md

 3. To execute Algorithm 3 with a desired number of asynchronous-parallel-update iterations $Q$ (e.g., $Q=10$), you can first reset the parameter  `CONST_Q` (e.g., `CONST_Q=10`) in the [`matrix.py`](https://github.com/cziqin/Automated_Stepsizes/blob/main/Matrix_factorization/matrix.py) file, and then execute Algorithm 1.
 For example, you can run the following command in the Windows PowerShell:
 ```
-(Get-Content matrix.py) -replace 'CONST_Q = 1', 'CONST_Q = 30' | Set-Content matrix.py
+(Get-Content matrix.py) -replace 'CONST_Q = 1', 'CONST_Q = 10' | Set-Content matrix.py
 python .\Matrix_factorization\main.py --test_num 0 --iterations 1000
 ```

-4. In this experiment, we set the stepsize $\eta=10^{-4}$ for the DGD, since it is the best suboptimal step size we found based on the following tuning results after 200 iterations:
+4. In this experiment, we set the stepsize $\eta=10^{-4}$ for the DGD, since it was the suboptimal stepsize that we found based on the following tuning results after 200 iterations:

 <table>
   <tr> <th rowspan="2">Algorithms</th> <th colspan="9">Stepsizes</th>